Dr. Zimal Chaudhary

 FAQ s

-Ques-1: What are the best moisturizers for dry skin?
+Ques-1: What are the best moisturisers for dry skin?

-Ans: Look for moisturizers that contain hydrating ingredients like hyaluronic acid, glycerin, and ceramides.
+Ans: Look for moisturisers that contain hydrating ingredients like hyaluronic acid, glycerin, and ceramides.
 Brands like Cetaphil, Caravel, and Eucerin are often recommended.

 Ques-2: Can dry skin be a sign of something serious?